 I see clients one-on-one in a practice that combines bodywork, movement and body-centered inquiry.
-For some people, our work together — even a single session — is part of a radical shift in a direction they’d been really longing for.

 What a session looks like is also quite variable due to the variety of methods I’ve studied, and continue to study, in the field of the body and the host of things we can experience living in one.*